anjalisilva/mixMPLNFA/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PMPLNFA
+# mixMPLNFA

-Parsimonious Finite Mixtures of Multivariate Poisson-Log Normal Factor Analyzers for Clustering Count Data
+Mixtures of Multivariate Poisson-Log Normal Factor Analyzers for Clustering Count Data

 <!-- badges: start -->